-Subsequent to the year end, the Group agreed to purchase the Nation Group minority interest in Fortress Fund Managers Limited.
-This agreement is non-binding and would increase the Group's shareholding from 60% to 68.57%.
+As at April 30, 2021, the Group purchased the Nation Corporation minority interest in Fortress Fund Managers Limited for \$4,000.
+This purchase increased the Company's shareholding from 60% to 68.57%.

 Associates

 Associates are all entities over which the Group has significant influence but not control, generally accompanying a shareholding of between 20% and 50% of the voting rights.
 Investments in associates are accounted for by the equity method of accounting and are initially recognised at cost.
 The Group's investment in associates includes goodwill (net of any accumulated impairment loss) identified on acquisition.